balena-io/capitano/README.md

 Notice that Capitano doesn't currently supports passing an array of permissions.
 If you have that specific use case, you'll have to create a new permission that combines the other ones.

+### root (boolean)

+If you specify this option to true, then the command will only be runnable by a user with admin privileges, or prefixed by `sudo`.

 ## capitano.globalOption(options)

 Register a global option, which will be accessible from every command (and from outside too!) so be careful about naming collisions!